monero-project/monero-site/get-started/mining/index.md

                         </div>
                     </div>
                     <div class="row center-xs">
                        <p>One of the common ways to mine Monero is to join a pool, although <a href="">mining solo is possible and encouraged.</a> A Monero community member has put together a <a href="http://moneropools.com/">list of trusted Monero pools</a> for you to consider.
-Remember, join a smaller pool to spread the hashes around!</p>
+Remember; join a smaller pool to spread the hashes around!</p>
                     </div>
                 </div>
             </div>